 Some of them are in the focus of the program of the Center for Urban History "Culture (without) Spaces: On Avant-Garde Heritages in Lviv" to take place on April, 27-29.
 The program will include a public lecture by Dr. Przemyslaw Strozek "Marinetti in Lviv, or What Happened on March, 11-12, 1933" on April 27, at 6.30 pm, and a public discussion "(After) Anniversaries of Avant-Garde: On Realized Projects, New Contexts and Cooperation" with Yuliya Lytvynets (director of the National Art Museum of Ukraine, Kyiv), Piotr Rypson (vice-director of the National Museum in Warsaw), Jarosław Suchan (director of the Muzeum Sztuki in Łódź) on April 29, at 2 pm, and also workshops for participants from Poland and Ukraine.

 Andrij Bojarov (visual artist and independent curator)

 Sofia Dyak and Iryna Matsevko (Center for Urban History)

 In Cooperation with Adam Mickiewicz Institute

 Illustration: Stage design by Andrzej Pronaszko to the performance "The Captives" based on the play by Filippo Tommaso Marinetti, the founder of Futurism.
 Music to the production was composed by Roman Palester.
 The first night in Lviv Grand Theater (today – Solomiya Krushelnytska Theater of Opera and Ballet) took place on March, 11, 1933, attended by the playwright.
-(From the Archives of the Theatre Institute in Warsaw)
+(From The Collections of Theatre Museum in Warsaw)